-After making this an intentional habit to incorporate into your practice, you will notice that you’ll be able to play certain things on your instrument that you’ve never played before.
+After making it an intentional habit to listen, you will notice that you’ll be able to play certain things on your instrument that you’ve never played before.
 This is because you’ve absorbed a certain sound or melody in your ears and are now being able to translate that to your instrument.

 3. Soak in what inspires you